 Our Matchmaking Day is free of charge and young researchers/PhDs can apply travel grant for up to 3 000 SEK per person – more information below!

 Date: November 8th, 2018

-The day is free of charge, please REGISTER HERE before 25/10!
+The day is free of charge, please register (link no longer available) before 25/10!

 SNS covers the travel and accomodation costs for PhD students/ young researchers with up to approx. 3 000 SEK/person.
 Hurry up and register – there is a limited number of grants that will be distributed evenly between countries!
 October 18th is the latest day for registration if you want us to cover your expenses.
 Keep your eyes open shortly after – this is when we announce the successful travel grant applicants.